 Good Christian leaders go for God’s highest!
 They challenge the status quo.
 They pray and search for new opportunities.

-Remember, God created the universe – there is nothing too hard for Him!
+God created the universe – there is nothing too hard for Him!

 Good leaders are pioneers.
 They continually search for new opportunities to do what has never before been done.
 They are not content merely to maintain the status quo.
 Peter Drucker said, “Results are obtained by exploiting opportunities, not by solving problems.
 All one can hope to get by solving problems is to restore normalcy.”
 Neither do leaders wait for circumstances to lead them in change, but they are initiators of change.
 They are not thermometers but thermostats!
+They do not follow where the path may lead; they go instead where there is no path and leave a trail.

 Furthermore, they desire significant change.
 They seek God’s face for His best.
 They want to turn around a dying church or failing business, or start up some new radical ministry or entrepreneurial venture, or revolutionize an existing process.
 They want to mobilize others in the face of strong inertia or resistance.
 They may not change the world, but they passionately pursue making a significant difference.